canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 * Showing the number of `esm-infra` or `esm-apps` packages that can be upgraded on the machine.

+`update-notifier` always was responsible to add information about potential updates to MOTD to raise user awareness, with the existance of pro they are just more differentiated.

+Note that if you run `apt_check.py` directly it might give you rather unreadable output as it is meant for program use, you can add `--human-readable` to get the same info you see in MOTD.

 ### Machine is unattached

 On a machine that runs a Ubuntu release for which the `esm-apps` service